-\Teach two literacy activities/lessons based on the Infant/Toddler or Preschool Learning Foundations and related IFSP/IEP goals.
+- \Teach two literacy activities/lessons based on the Infant/Toddler or Preschool Learning Foundations, or Kindergarten Standards and related IFSP/IEP goals.
 Be sure to have your MT/Mentor review the Activity/lesson plans.
 Include your activity/lesson plans, a reflection of the lessons, and MT feedback in your portfolio.
-(TPE 1:4; TPE 3: 1, 4; TPE 4: 2,9; TPE 6: 9)

-2. Creating and Maintaining Effective Environments for Young Children's Learning

-\What obstacles are students facing to stay organized and engaged with virtual learning?
-If learning in inperson, what are common distractors among children in class?
+(TPE 1:4; TPE 3:1, 3:4; TPE 4:2,4:9; TPE 6:9) - 2.
+Creating and Maintaining Effective Environments for Young Children's Learning \What obstacles are students facing to stay organized and engaged with virtual learning?
+If learning in in-person, what are common distractors among children in class?
 Make note of this in your portfolio.
-(TPE 2: 2, 5)

-3. Understanding and Organizing Subject Matter for Young Children's Learning o Include assistive technology in your literacy lesson.
+(TPE 2:2,2:5) - 3.
+Understanding and Organizing Subject Matter for Young Children's Learning - Continue individual and small group instruction (virtual or in-person) and tracking of progress. - 4.
+Planning Instruction and Designing Learning Experiences for All Young Children Include assistive technology in your literacy lesson.
 Provide rationale for the AT implemented.
 Reflect on the implementation.
-(TPE 4: 4)

-Continue individual and small group instruction (virtual or in-person) and tracking of progress.

-4. Planning Instruction and Designing Learning Experiences for All Young Children o \Continue the assessment of your focus child in the 5 developmental areas.
-(TPE 5: 2, 3)

-o Continue working on your IDP with your supervisor.
+(TPE 4:4) - 5.
+Assessing Young Children's Learning and Development - o \Continue the assessment of your focus child in the 5 developmental areas.
+(TPE 5:2,5: 3) - 6.
+Developing as a Professional Educator - o Continue working on your IDP with your supervisor.

-Education Specialist Credential SPED 489C/D ECSE Į Special Education Directed Teaching Experience: Week 8 NAME: DATE: CWID: CONTACT DATE:
+Education Specialist Credential SPED 489C/D ECSE Special Education Directed Teaching Experience: Week 8

+NAME: DATE:

+CWID: CONTA CT DATE:

-\At some point, you should have attended and possibly participated at least one IFSP/IEP meeting (with principal and parent permission).
+\At some point, you should have attended and possibly participated in at least one IFSP/IEP meeting (with principal and parent permission).
 Document your role in the meeting (note-taker, goals presented, assessment data, etc.) and write a review of one of the meetings you have attended (maintain confidentiality by using pseudonyms).
 If you haven't attended an IFSP/IEP yet, plan to do so.
 If you are able to view a video simulation, reflect on what you saw.
+(TPE 6:3)

 \Develop and implement an activity/lesson plan that focuses on numeracy, includes UDL elements and can be embedded in various activities.
 Explain how you will assess/monitor the learning outcomes of the lesson.
-(TPE 1: 7, 9; TPE 3:1, 4)
+(TPE 1:7, 1:9; TPE 3:1, 3:4)

-2. Creating and Maintaining Effective Environments for Young Children's Learning

-\Co-plan and co-teach (if possible) an activity/lesson with your MT or a service provider.
+2. Creating and Maintaining Effective Environments for Young Children's Learning o \Co-plan and co-teach an activity/lesson with your MT or a service provider.
 Document the planning process.
-(TPE 2:2) (This can be done in conjunction with #1 above).
+(TPE 2:2, 6:11) (This can be done in conjunction with #1 above).